cevik16/air_pollution/README.md

 <div align="center"> <h1> POLLUTON MONITORING WITH SENTINEL-5P </h1> </div>
 <div align="center"> <h2> Case Study: Paris 2019 vs. 2020 </h2> </div>

-<div style="text-align: justify;"> &ensp;&ensp; Air pollution is a major environmental health problem that affects people in developed and developing countries alike.
-With milliyons of people dying prematurely every years as a direct result of poor air quality.
-It has never been more important to minotor the air we breathe.Pollutants enter the air from a range of sources, although they are mainly a result of motor vehicle and industrial combustion processes.
-Governments and decisin-makers rely heavily on stallite data and computer models to show how pollution accumulates and how it is carried in the air so that they can develop appropriate mitigation strategies.One of the missions, known as a Sentinel-5p, provides timely data on a multitude of trace gases(CO, NO$_2$, SO$_2$, O$_3$, aerosols, etc.)</div>
+<div style="text-align: justify;"> &ensp;&ensp; Governments and decisin-makers rely heavily on satellite data and computer models to show how pollution accumulates and how it is carried in the air so that they can develop appropriate mitigation strategies.One of the missions, known as a Sentinel-5p, provides timely data on a multitude of trace gases(CO, NO2, S02, O3, aerosols, etc.)</div>
+<br>The exercise is divided in the following sections:
+<li>1.Load Python modules
+<li>2.Explore Sentinel-5p using xarray
+<li> Access Groups
+<li> Access variable
+<li> Plot variable
+<li> Geographical subset